Alexandra-Paun/WordList/README.md

 # WordList
-You have to add words to a list and check if the word has already added.
+You have to add words to a list and check if the word has already been added.